Solar Eclipse 2026

 What makes August 2026 different

 This is a sunset eclipse.
-Over Spain and the Balearics the Sun is only a few degrees above the horizon during totality, so the corona hangs in a sky already tinted by dusk — a scene almost no one alive has photographed.
+Over Spain and the Balearics the Sun is only a few degrees above the horizon during totality, so the corona hangs in a sky already tinted by dusk, a rare sight even among total eclipses.
 From Iceland the Sun sits higher (around 24°) in the late afternoon.
-And across the rest of Europe, where the eclipse is a deep partial, the reward is a crescent Sun sinking into the sunset — still worth stepping outside for, always through certified glasses.
+And across the rest of Europe, where the eclipse is a deep partial, the reward is a crescent Sun sinking into the sunset, still worth stepping outside for, always through certified glasses.